mfractor/mfractor.github.io/docs/faq.md

  * Via Email: Shot an email to [hello@mfractor.com](hello@mfractor.com)

 ##What version of Xamarin Studio is MFractor compatible with?
 The latest version of MFractor always targets the current stable channel version of Xamarin Studio.
+Visual Studio for Mac support is under active development and is expected 1st of July 2017.

+##Does MFractor support Visual Studio Windows?
+MFractor **does not** support Visual Studio Windows.
+This is on our roadmap for the future but we have no concrete timelinen when we would deliver this.
+A news announcement will be published when we commence work on MFractor for Visual Studio Windows.

 ##How do I get started with MFractor?
 MFractor does a lot so it may take a little while to learn its ins and outs.
 If you'd like to learn how to best use it, you have a few options:

  * Get started by reading the [Xamarin.Forms Quickstart](xamarin-forms-quickstart.md) and [Xamarin.Android Quickstart](xamarin-android-quickstart.md); these are a quick overview of the most used features.
- * Read the in-depth docs for both Xamarin.Forms and Xamarin.Android (se the menu to the left).
+ * Read the in-depth docs for both Xamarin.Forms and Xamarin.Android (see the menu to the left).
 Each article covers a feature in-depth and fully explains how to use it.
- * Read the [tutorials](tutorials/tutorials.md) for and in-depth exploration of a feature from first concepts to practical use cases.
  * Drop into the [#mfractor Xamarin Slack sub-channel](https://xamarinchat.slack.com/archives/mfractor) and start chatting to me (Matthew Robbins).
 I'm happy to answer any questions you have.

 ##How do I file a bug report?